 While it is much to be desired that the claims suggested (which are to form the issue of the interference) should be claims already present in one or the other of the applications, yet if claims cannot be found in the applications which satisfactorily express the issue it may be necessary to frame a claim or claims reading on all the applications and clearly expressing the interfering subject matter and suggest it or them to all parties.
 Whether selecting a claim already presented or framing one for suggestion to all parties, the examiner should keep in mind that where one application has a less detailed disclosure than others there is less chance for error in finding support in all applications if language is selected from the application with the less detailed disclosure.
+The suggested claim must be allowable to the party to whom it is suggested.

 It is not necessary that all the claims of each party that read on the other party's case be suggested.
 The counts of the issue should be representative claims and should be materially different.
 Stated another way, the difference between counts should be one not taught by the prior art, and should have a significant effect in the subject matter involved.
 In general, the broadest patentable claim which is allowable in each case should be used as the interference count and additional claims should not be suggested unless they are sufficiently different that they may properly issue in separate patents.
 In determining the broadest patentable count the examiner should avoid the use of specific language which imposes an unnecessary limitation.
-Claims not patentably different from counts of the issue are rejected in the application of the defeated party after termination of the interference.
+Claims not patentably different from counts of the issue are rejected in the application of the defeated party after termination of the intershould be applied.